Are you interested in teaching a skill at SkyEarth?

 Chris will be leading our children's education component of SkyEarth.

-Lacey Proffitt is the part-time Director of Agriculture at Jourdan-Bachman Pioneer Farms, a living history museum showcasing 1800s living in central Texas.
+Lacey is the part-time Agriculture Lead at Jourdan-Bachman Pioneer Farms, a living history museum showcasing 1800s living in central Texas.
+Her role involves caring for the longhorns, horses, donkeys, chickens, heritage turkeys, and homestead site gardens and crop fields, as well as making spaces for future livestock such as goats, sheep, and pigs.
 Always attracted to the outdoors, she has been fascinated by the interactions and connectivity in natural systems which led her to study biology and the natural sciences in college.
 She uses this background as well as her Permaculture Design Certificate and study of Holistic Management to create thriving agricultural systems at Pioneer Farms.
-Her “day job” is running Full Tank Coaching where she coaches individuals toward creating and fulfilling their life’s vision as well as acting as a marketing and business development consultant for design and construction companies.
+In addition to caretaking and land management/planning, she also teaches the farm and garden classes through Pioneer Farms' Folk Arts School.

 Largely inspired by his Native American heritage, Phil spends a lot of time in the wild with minimal gear to further his connection with nature.
 He is the owner and lead instructor of “Primitive Wilderness Survival” and teaches the primitive portion of the Pathfinder instructor course.
 He has taught alongside and learned from many of the greatest instructors on the planet and put his skills to the test in the Canadian Arctic for a month on the show Alone: The Beast.